 nodes for the current node/call and all the other matching Invocation

-Expressions (otherInvocationsMatchingCurrent
+Expressions (otherInvocationsMatchingCurrent).

 We are looking for at least one of the other Invocations to have a matching

-argument list, a check done in the ArgumentListsMatch
+argument list, a check done in the ArgumentListsMatch helper method.

 Let us take a look at that method next, before circling back to reporting the diagnostic.